 As any human resources (HR) manager knows all too well, employees come and employees go—sometimes on a steady basis.
 When staffers leave, regardless of the circumstances, companies need to make sure they don’t also walk out with credentials that allow them to continue to access valuable data such as customer information, trade secrets, product specifications, and other intellectual property.

-Small and mid-sized businesses (SMBs) might frequently find themselves in circumstances where someone in a data-intensive position, or who has access to sensitive company information, decides to move on to another company.
+Businesses might frequently find themselves in circumstances where someone in a data-intensive position, or who has access to sensitive company information, decides to move on to another company.
 What many don’t realize, though, is that there are clear security risks when this happens.

 Imagine if someone with access to customer records or the details of a new product in development leaves to work for a competitor, but they still have access to all of their original company’s data.
 For a small company looking to break into a market or expand its presence, that can be a major problem.

 This is why it’s a good idea to create a strategy and documented procedures for offboarding departing employees.
 This helps to protect company data from unauthorized access or potential theft.